 Uncompromising commitment to fighting climate change

-Lenzing’s vision for 2050: We make a zero-carbon future come true.
+Lenzing’s vision for 2050: We make a net-zero future come true.

 Climate change is the most important issue mankind is facing.
-With our strategic commitment to be climate neutral by 2050, we are taking responsibility for future generations.
+With our strategic commitment to be net-zero by 2050, we are taking responsibility for future generations.

 The GHG Protocol classifies emissions into 3 scopes: